maximinus/DarkStar/README.md

 * In the this WAV folder, create a folder GRATEFUL_DEAD and another OTHER.
 * Convert all of your music to WAV and place the GD files in GRATEFUL_DEAD (you may have subdirectories) and the rest in OTHER.
 * Delete all files that are marked tuning / audience or similar in the GD folder.
-* Now we need to normalise the audio to be of the same volume

 Next we need to turn the audio into the correct format (in our case, 320 x 240 MEL spectrograms).
 This takes around 12 hours on my machine.

 * First, we normalise the audio volume levels.
 Run the python script ```normalise.py```.
 * This will take all the files from the WAV folders, normalize them and put them into the data/NORMALISE folder.
-* Now we need to turn them into a series of 320 * 240 MEL spectrograms. ```Run *convert.py```.
+* Now we need to turn them into a series of 320 * 240 MEL spectrograms. ```Run convert.py```.
 THIS WILL TAKE SOME TIME!
 * Finally, seperate the resultant MEL images into the required data structure.
 Run ```create_data.py```

 Finally you can train the discriminator.
 Run ```discriminator.py```.
 This will also take some time.
-At the end, a file *grateful-dead.h5* will be created - this will be the trainde neural net.
+At the end, a file *grateful-dead.h5* will be created - this will be the trained neural net.

 Currently I find that it generally does not take many epochs to be 90% accurate, but more testing is needed.